ysmood/goob/readme.md

 # Overview

 A lightweight observable lib.
-The problem of go channel is that is doesn't support unlimited buffer size, it's a pain to decide what size to use, this lib will dynamically handle it.
+Go channel doesn't support unlimited buffer size, it's a pain to decide what size to use, this lib will handle it dynamically.

 - unlimited buffer size
 - one publisher to multiple subscribers